marcusgsta/blog/recreating-a-landing-page.md

 The background decorations, a couple of simple forms, can be made in a illustrator program as a PNG or SVG.
 Looking at the shapes, they are very simple, and could be easily made also with the help of some CSS.
 Lately I have been learning CSS Illustration which has made me more confident with this technique.
 I am going for CSS.

+There are three rectangles with rounded edges, or perhaps triangles are a better fit, since the sides are not 90 degrees but larger.
+This is what it looks like: